P403n1x87/blighty/README.md

 ### Creating X11 Canvases

-This is the closest to conky that you can get for the moment.
+This is the closest to conky that you can get for the moment, and the recommended way of using blighty.
 Use the following approach to create a window with the Xlib directly.

 ~~~ python
 from blighty.x11 import Canvas, start_event_loop